 Working with TPS principles allows us to produce our high-quality range of forklift trucks and material handling equipment, built to order and delivered to you on time.

 Our production respects the environment, which includes recycling our products at the end of their lifetime.
 Continuous measurement and improvement means continually improving products, reflected by a 70% reduction in warranty claims over the past 10 years.
 We are also committed to creating a safe workplace, both for employees and our customers.

-This means that they all benefit from the highest levels of quality assurance based on just-in-time planning, combined with jidoka – a method we use to ensure that abnormalities are immediately detected and rectified.
+This means that they all benefit from the highest levels of quality assurance based on just-in-time planning.
+This is combined with Jidoka – a method we use to ensure that errors are immediately detected and rectified.

 TPS is a recognized worldwide as a methodology and mindset that can be applied not only in manufacturing but across all processes and functions.

 At Toyota we put a lot of emphasis on the foundational elements.
 Visual management, 5S and daily management are the methods that shape a company's culture and prepare it for lean transformation.
-We also dig deep into the leadership behavior of the company.
+We also dig deep into the leadership behaviour of the company.